-How to Empower your ChatBot to Fulfill Unmet Customer Needs
+How to Empower your Customer Service ChatBot to Fulfill Customer Needs

 It is human nature to greet the new and novel with a sense of excitement and anticipation for the possible, along with a good measure of skepticism.
 Bots are new and novel….people, while excited and curious about the possibilities, are dubious.
-So how do we ensure bots deliver on the possibilities and don’t disappoint?
+So how do we ensure customer service chatbots deliver on the possibilities and don’t disappoint?

 As we engage in the exploration of applying chatbot technology it can be very easy to be blinded by the possibilities.
 Bots become the proverbial hammer and everything looks like a nail.
 By focusing on what chatbots should do vs. what they can do increases the likelihood of delivering real value to customers and businesses.